…AND THE HUMBLE CARBON DIOXIDE MONITOR

 Although both of these gases have no taste or smell, carbon dioxide occurs naturally in the atmosphere, whilst carbon monoxide does not.
-Carbon dioxide is heavier than air and gathers nearer the ground, whilst carbon monoxide is lighter than air and gathers higher up.
+Carbon dioxide that comes from a gas cylinder is denser than air and gathers nearer the ground as it leaks, whilst carbon monoxide has a similar density to air .

 Carbon Dioxide vs Carbon Monoxide – Do you know the difference?

 7. DRY ICE IS MADE OF CARBON DIOXIDE